GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/05_parallel_job_arrays.md

             ??? success "Answer"

                 The Jumbo Jet will cover that distance in around **7h30**, and the Concorde covers this in **2h00**, so you might think that the speedup is **3.75x**.
-                However, in this problem, we are not starting in a plane about to take off!
+                *However*, in this problem, we are not starting in a plane about to take off!
 There are additional times to take into consideration:

-                Trip to Edinburgh airport: 30 mins
+                * Trip to Edinburgh airport: 30 mins
-                Security and boarding: 1h30
+                * Security and boarding: 1h30
-                US immigrations: 1h00
+                * US immigrations: 1h00
-                Taxi ride to downtown New York: 1h00 There is a fixed overhead of 4 hrs that we can’t reduce.
-When considering this 4-hour overhead, we find that our total trip by Jumbo Jet takes 11h30, whereas travelling by Concorde takes 6 hrs.
-Our speedup is therefore 1.92x not 3.75x.
+                * Taxi ride to downtown New York: 1h00

+                There is a fixed overhead of **4 hrs** that we can’t reduce.
+When considering this 4-hour overhead, we find that our total trip by Jumbo Jet takes **11h30**, whereas travelling by Concorde takes **6 hrs**.
+Our speedup is therefore **1.92x** not **3.75x**.
                 Amdhal’s law suggests that, the shorter the journey, the more important the fixed (serial) overhead is in determining the total journey time.